fahimmuntasir689/TypeScript-Problems-Solving/README.md

 There are three special types in TypeScript.These are any , unknown and never.They are used sometimes for special cases.The differences between them are being explained below.

--- Any : Any is a type that disables type checking and allows all types to be used in TypeScript.
+-- Any : Any is a type that disables type checking.It allows us to use all types in TypeScript.

    For example - let person : any;